vikasmagar512/angular-2-dialogBox/README.md

-# DialogBox
+# DialogBox using Angular 2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.2.
+Dynamic component addition using directive

 ## Development server